textileio/papers/draft.md

 sync.
 In order to proceed, there must be some way to deal with these conflicts.
 In some cases (e.g, `ipfs-log` [@markroberthendersonOrbitDBFieldManual2019]), a Merkle-Clock can be used to induce ordering.
-This approach cannot achieve a total order of events without implementing a data-layer conflict resolution strategy
+Like all solutions based on logical clocks, this approach cannot achieve a total order of events without implementing a data-layer conflict resolution strategy
 [@sanjuanMerkleCRDTs2019]: